mthwbarb/namer-hackathon/README.md

 # namer-hackathon
-# Generate a Podcast from an RSS feed
+# Generate a Podcast from the AWS whats new RSS Feed

 This repo contains an AWS SAM definition and a sample streamlit app to play your podcast.